What does Madison mean?

-Madison \m(a)-di-son\ as a girl's name (also used as boy's name Madison), is pronounced MAD-a-son.
+Madison [madi-son] as a girls' name (also used less regularly as boys' name Madison) is pronounced MAD-a-son.
 It is of Old English origin, and the meaning of Madison is "son of the mighty warrior".
 Also possibly variant of Madeline (Hebrew) "woman from Magdala", or surname derived from Matthew (Hebrew) "gift of the Lord" or Matilda (Old German) "mighty in battle".
 The mermaid heroine Madison in the hit film "Splash" probably influenced the use of the surname and boy's name as a girl's name.

 Madison Kaylyn (M.K.), ..

 Madison is a very popular first name for women (#2029 out of 4276, Top 47%) and also a very popular last name for all people (#1209 out of 150436, Top 1%).
 (2000 U.S. Census)

 Madison entered the list in 1980-1989 and reached its top position of #2 in the U.S. in the year 2002, and is currently at #11.
 (2015 Birth Statistics)